Sources of Agricultural Finance: Institutional and Non-institutional Finance

 Institutional source of agriculture finance

-Institutional sources of agriculture finance include co-operatives, commercial banks including the SBI Group, RBI, and NABARD.
+Institutional sources of agriculture finance include co-operatives, and commercial banks including the SBI Group, RBI, and NABARD.
 Recently share of Institutional credit has increased after the nationalization of commercial banks and the establishment of NABARD.
 Cooperative and commercial banks have been playing the important role in rural agriculture credit. let us discuss in the brief the major source of institutional credit.

 A) Commercial Banks

-75 percent of the total institutional credit to agriculture lending is from commercials banks.
+75 percent of the total institutional credit to agriculture lending is from commercial banks.
 Commercial bank lending can be classified as i) short term, ii) medium and long term, iii) direct finance and iv) indirect finance.

-- Direct Finance is meant for expenditure on purchasing pumps sets, tractors, and other Agricultural Machinery construction of Wells bore Wells and tube wells, etc. lending under direct finance has been around 10% of total lending.
+- Direct Finance is meant for expenditure on purchasing pump sets, tractors, and other Agricultural Machinery construction of Wells bore Wells and tube wells, etc. lending under direct finance has been around 10% of total lending.

 - Indirect finance is granted to the Cooperative Society of various types to enable them to function more effectively.
-The commercial bank also subscribes to the debenture of central land development banks besides extending the loan to them. indirect finance is provided to the Food Corporation of India, State Government and other Agencies for procurement, shortage, and distribution of food grain.
+The commercial bank also subscribes to the debenture of central land development banks besides extending the loan to them. indirect finance is provided to the Food Corporation of India, the State Government, and other Agencies for procurement, shortage, and distribution of food grain.

-Short term and medium-term credit
+Short-term and medium-term credit

 - Central cooperative banks function at the district level and provide the link between primary societies and State Cooperative Banks.
 The primary Society for the money from the State Cooperative Through The Central Cooperatives.